openkim/openkim-items-wiki/wiki/model-drivers/8176/9186/1922/000/MD_817691861922_000/wikipage.md

 <br/>
 #### Note:
-$$\alpha$$ which was used in the original Tersoff potential is not used in this potential.
+$$\alpha$$, which is a parameter defined in the original Tersoff potential is not used in this potential.
 However, to keep the functional form same, $$\alpha$$ appears in the Wang-Rockett driver code, but is set to zero and does not affect the calculations.